 Community Historian

 The Canterbury History Foundation raises funds for and administers the Canterbury Community Historian award.
 The award depends on the availability of funds, and the Foundation reserves the right not to make an award in any given year.
-No award was made for 2017-18.

 PREVIOUS AWARDS: